Familiar Spirits, and the Education of a Shaman

 Years passed.
 Another woman was fool enough to be my wife, although she did very much try to remake me.
 We ended up in Fair Oaks, California, where Rudolf Steiner College was, and while there I was introduced to the work of Valentin Tomberg.

 It was 1986, when I was first reading Tomberg’s “Meditations on the Tarot – a journey into Christian Hermeticism”, while living near the base of Mt.
-Shasta, when JC touched me to heal the social biases against Catholics, imprinted on my soul in my youth, via a simultaneous dream and vision.
+Shasta, when JC touched me to heal, via a dream and a vision, of the social biases against Catholics, imprinted on my soul in my youth.

 The wonderful element was that after being touched this way, I lay in bed, on my back, with no thought, and completely at peace for about a half-hour.